maximilianweinhold/maximilianweinhold.github.io/essays/Essays.md

 title: "Essays"
 permalink: /essays/
 description: "What follows is a selection of my essays.
-Constructive feedback is always appreciated, but please be civil!"
+Constructive feedback is always appreciated!
 ---
 # The Rise of Zoonotic Diseases
 <details>